ADAM-ESHAG/ReactChallenge/README.md

-# Learn React by Challengging
+# Learn React by Challenging

 	This is my first challenge in React, and i'm so much excited to deep in.